- Specialist Workstations

 Getting Started with Adobe Premiere Pro – Learn how to set up a project in Premiere Pro, import video files and assemble a simple sequence – add effects, render and export the edited video in the correct format.

-Recent interactive TechSkills events in Catalyst have included showcasing augmented and virtual reality systems, programmatically creating virtual 3d models, operating 3D printers to produce intricate physical designs and an introduction to robotics via constructing and programming Robogators and our Nao artificially intelligent humanoid bots Reggie & Robbie.
+Recent interactive TechSkills events in Catalyst have included showcasing augmented and virtual reality systems, programmatically creating virtual 3d models, operating 3D printers to produce intricate physical designs, an introduction to robotics via constructing and programming Robogators and our Nao artificially intelligent humanoid bots and an instructional demonstration of digital technologies designed to help train future medical practitioners.

 Specialist workstations are located within Catalyst to facilitate student access to professional Creative Media, Geography, Computer Science and EditShare applications 24/7 during term time.